mtsai920/bun-and-games-client/README.md

 In order to manipulate and program this application for yourself, feel free to fork and clone this repo.
 Afterwards, ensure that you copy and paste the .gitignore file if you lose it in the process, and `npm install` afterwards.

+If you want to run your server, use `npm start`.

 ## Development Process

 This idea at its base is not particularly exciting, but I believe it has a lot of potential, which is why I chose to tackle this project.